astevins/optical_spectrum_analyzer/README.md

 * A standalone Windows executable file can be downloaded from releases
 * To run the app from source code with Python (assumes the latest versions of Python and pip are installed)
   * Clone the source code
-  * In the root directory of the project:
+  * Run command prompt as administrator in the root directory of the project:
     * `pip install -r requirements.txt` to install dependencies
     * `python setup.py install` to install the osa package
     * `start_osa_gui` to run the gui